Universal Orlando vs. Disney World

 The resort includes 2 theme parks (Universal Studios Florida and Islands of Adventure), a waterpark (Volcano Bay), CityWalk Orlando entertainment and dining complex, and several on-site hotels.
-It would take at least 3 or 4 days to experience most things that Universal Orlando Resort, and its doable in one or two trips.
+It would take at least 3 or 4 days to experience most things that Universal Orlando Resort offers, so it’s doable in one or two trips.

 Walt Disney World Resort, on the other hand, is an expansive resort covering over 27,000 acres.
-This make it about twice the size of Manhattan!
+This makes it about twice the size of Manhattan!

 Disney has 4 theme parks (Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios), two large waterparks (Blizzard Beach and Typhoon Lagoon), over two dozen Disney-owned resort hotels, many non-Disney hotels, a campground, and the Disney Springs shopping/dining area.
 You can rent a boat for the day, spend a day at one of the in-park golf courses, or even spend hours resort hopping or by the pools.

 It would take many trips to Disney World to see and experience everything, so don’t expect to do it all in one visit!

 Both resorts continually add new attractions and restaurants so they remain fresh and exciting.
 If you think you’ve seen everything one year, the following year could draw you back with new additions.
 This is especially true at Walt Disney World.